KristapsNaglis/climage/README.md

 # climage
-Display images inside of the terminal
+Display images inside the terminal using 24-bit colors

 ---